arcus/dart_orientation/orientation/CoP.md

 - Regular communication
     - How do you start a conversation?
     - Where do you have the conversation?

+### Practice
+Practice here has two meanings: both the verb, as in to repeatedly do something as an attempt to gain mastery, and the noun, as in something that one is actively engaged in (such as the practice of medicine).

+Communities of Practice are centered around a specific practice (here, data science and informatics) and in finding ways to collaboratively practice those skills.

+Doing something regularly can look different for different people:

+- Synchronous (do this at a set time) or asynchronous (have done this by a set time)
+- Accountability: how do we know that it is done?
+- In person or virtual practice?
+- With others in a community?

 ### Starting a conversation